 I enjoyed sampling the great beer variety.
-I have to admit though, when I saw the Blue Moon taps I was drawn to them like a bear to honey.
-It turned out that beer hostess Jan ( @aarynnjans ) had a couple great beers for sampling.
+I have to admit, though, when I saw the Blue Moon taps, I was drawn to them like a bear to honey.
+It turned out that beer hostess Jan ( @aarynnjans ) had a couple of great beers for sampling.
 I liked the Blue Moon “Tongue Tied” so much that I had to return for seconds.
 The “Pine in the Neck” was interesting with its pine/citrus combination.

 Of course, there are tons of beers to sample.
-With over 250 to choose from there was no way that I would even come close to trying them all.
-Which is okay.
-I’ve drank plenty over teh years and have a pretty good idea of what I like.
+With over 250 to choose from, there was no way that I would even come close to trying them all, which is okay.
+I’ve drank plenty over the years and have a pretty good idea of what I like.
 Still, I really like sampling the obscure beers.
-With beers named Upheaval, Bitch Creek, Ghostrider and Mama’s Little Yella Pills, there’s something for everyone. lots of something for everyone.
+With beers named Upheaval, Bitch Creek, Ghostrider, and Mama’s Little Yella Pills, there’s something for everyone.
+Lots of something for everyone.

-That’s the thing with these beer sampling events.
-That cute little cup they give you is kinda small, so once you’re in line and get your beer (sampler), you pretty much wanna start thinking about jumping in another line so that you can sample the next one and always have a beer in hand.
-And if everything goes right, somewhere between 3:00 and 8:00 you’ve sampled a lot of beer.
-Really good beer.
+That’s the thing with these beer-sampling events.
+That cute little cup they give you is small, so once you’re in line and get your beer (sampler), you pretty much wanna start thinking about jumping in another line so that you can sample the next one and always have a beer in hand.
+And if everything goes right, somewhere between 3:00 and 8:00, you’ve sampled a lot of beer.
+It’s a really good beer.

-What I learned most though was that I really like beer — especially anything wheat or Hefeweizen in nature.
+What I learned most was that I like beer — especially anything wheat or Hefeweizen in nature.
 I’m a fan of its clean, rich flavor.

-I did trip across a few beers though that were so good that I couldn’t resist returning for not only seconds, but thirds (okay, maybe a forth time once, but remember, it was a small cup).
-I found myself really enjoying a chocolate beer that was like desert and a awesome Twisted Pretzel Beer that I’m that hoping to enjoy again sometime.
-I may have to hunt it down the first chance I get For me, it’s the perfect summer beer.
+I did trip across a few beers, though, that was so good that I couldn’t resist returning for not only seconds but thirds (okay, maybe a fourth time once, but remember, it was a small cup).
+I enjoyed a chocolate beer that was like dessert and an awesome Twisted Pretzel Beer that I’m hoping to enjoy again.
+I may have to hunt it down the first chance I get.
+For me, it’s the perfect summer beer.

 Two great jam bands were on hand to fill the air — Rusty Maples from Las Vegas and the Crash Kings from Los Angeles.

 All that beer drinking is hard work.
-I had to take a time-out with the Rover Ladies and check out the custom Range Rover. (ya, that’s it…)
+I had to take a time-out with the Rover Ladies and check out the custom Range Rover.
+(Yeah, that’s it…)